 You may not know this, but I have a thing for figs. I don’t know why, maybe it’s the caramel flavor?
 Or the texture of the seeds combined with the sweetness?
 I’m not sure, but I love ’em.
 Add a little peanut butter and chocolate chips and I’m good to go!

 We always have a bag of this Power Up Trail Mix on hand.
-The combination of nuts, seeds, dried fruit, and dark chocolate chips is just what the doctor ordered!
+The combination of nuts, seeds, dried fruit, and pumpkin seeds makes a perfect snack.
+Confession: We always add a few Kirkland dark chocolate chips to the bag!

 This Love Crunch Chocolate Granola sprinkled over some German Chocolate Overnight Oats?
 Perfection!